AT&T Troubleshooting Guide

 See our tips for speeding up your Wi-Fi if you’re not getting enough speed out of your router.

-It’s important to keep your operating system (OS) and antivirus rigorously up to date to remain compatible with your AT&T service.
-It’s a good idea to set up auto-updates.
-Remember to always back up your computer before an OS update.
+It’s important to keep your operating system (OS) and antivirus rigorously updated to remain compatible with your AT&T service—setting up auto-updates is a good idea.

 Step 1: Click the Windows start button.